circadianmentalhealth/circadian-data-standards/README-Templates/2- Studied Subject - Human/1- One-Method Data Collection/README- Device Tracker.md

 ## General Information

 ### Summary/Abstract
+> A summary of the content of the dataset.
+Here we expect a short description that helps to understand the content of the dataset without its thorough examination.

+### Purpose (Research hypothesis)
-> Describe the purpose of the dataset and the devices used (e.g., "Actigraphy Data to Measure Sleep Patterns in Adults").
+> Describe the purpose of the study or intention for conducting a study that resulted in the dataset.

-### Purpose/Objective
-> Explain how device data contributes to understanding circadian rhythms or mental health.
+> For example, explain how device data contributes to understanding circadian rhythms or mental health (e.g., "Actigraphy Data to Measure Sleep Patterns in Adults").

 ### Dataset Version
 > Include verison number.
 E.g., v1.0